Shaping our science curriculum:

 We ensure that there is careful scaffolding of core competencies so that children can develop understanding of different types of scientific enquiry so they can answer scientific questions about the world around them.
 Our aim is to equip pupils with the understanding of the uses and implications of science, today and for the future.

-We use concepts to give meaning to our mathematics:
+We use concepts to give meaning to our science:

 In all subjects at Barlow Hall we use six Thinking Concepts: